Harry Van Arsdale Jr. School of Labor Studies

 To think critically and to read and write at the college level implies, minimally, the capacity: 1) to understand, analyze and evaluate stories, descriptions, summaries, comparisons, arguments, etc., produced by others; and, 2) to produce well-constructed stories, descriptions, summaries, comparisons and arguments of one’s own.

 The ability to think critically and to read and write at the college level are essential skills for all citizens of a modern democratic society.
-But especially for trade unionists.
-The School of Labor Studies program is designed to ensure that trade unionists acquire the skills and knowledge required of them to be leaders at their work sites, in the their communities, and in their union.
+Especially for trade unionists.
+The School of Labor Studies program is designed to ensure that trade unionists acquire the skills and knowledge required of them to be leaders at their work sites, in their communities, and in their union.

 The program emphasizes collective learning, student-faculty interaction and class discussion.
 Van Arsdale students learn to think, read and write at the college-level in a “hands on,” active fashion, with their instructors functioning as “learning coaches,” who foster their students’ active engagement with the issues and arguments in the required texts and offer guidance about how they can most effectively communicate their own views or tell their own story.